vmos1/lbann_cosmogan/README.md

 Dataset consisits of N-body cosmology simulations.
 The code is built using the LBANN framework.

+This has been developed using codes in [keras] (https://github.com/pzharrington/ExaGAN) and [tensorflow](https://github.com/pzharrington/ExaGANv2).
-The original code in keras is here: https://github.com/pzharrington/ExaGAN An earlier version of the code in lbann can be found here: https://github.com/LLNL/lbann/tree/develop/applications/physics/cosmology/ExaGAN
+An earlier version of the code in lbann can be found [here](https://github.com/LLNL/lbann/tree/develop/applications/physics/cosmology/ExaGAN).

 Data \
-The original data can be extracted from https://portal.nersc.gov/project/m3363/ A subset can be accessed here : https://portal.nersc.gov/project/m3363/cosmoUniverse_2019_05_4parE/22309462/
+The original data can be extracted from [here](https://portal.nersc.gov/project/m3363/).
+A subset can be accessed [here] (https://portal.nersc.gov/project/m3363/cosmoUniverse_2019_05_4parE/22309462/).

 Description of different folders in repo
 - **0a_data_preprocessing**: